Dallas County: Making county services more accessible with a virtual assistant

 Realizing that county services were not easily accessible to everyone, Dallas County set out to create more language-inclusive systems.
 It worked with Egen and Google Public Sector to promote equitable access to services in the most widely used languages across the county.
 This initiative was aimed at using the power of innovative technology to provide greater accessibility to services across a diverse constituency.

-Dallas County began using Contact Center AI (CCAI) and the Enterprise Translation Hub (ETH) to provide services to constituents.
-Both solutions, powered by Egen and Google Cloud, enable the county to extend services to many more constituents effortlessly.
+Dallas County began using Contact Center AI (CCAI) and the Enterprise Translation Hub (ETH) to provide services to citizens.
+Both solutions, powered by Egen and Google Cloud, enable the county to extend services to many more citizens effortlessly.

 Within the first week of the ETH program, seven departments operating within Dallas County enrolled to have their documents translated.
 In that same timeframe, the virtual assistant held more than 2,000 conversations, covering a wide range of topics.